nehreetkaur/React-calc/Readme.md

-In my **arithmetic** calculator ,User can do all kinds of arithmetic calculations very easily.This application is very user friendly and have buttons to clear the output and also reset to 0.While making this application, I had solid understanding of useState hook and I have better understanding in using this hook.
+In my **arithmetic** calculator ,User can do all kinds of arithmetic calculations very easily.This application is very user friendly and have buttons to clear the output and also reset to 0.While making this application, I had solid understanding of useState hook and  have better understanding in using this hook.
 Also, practice  my React basic skills.

 # INSTALLATION